Russian radio host stabbed in the throat by attacker

-A radio host was stabbed in the throat by an attacker Monday as she worked at a Russian radio station.
+A radio host was stabbed in the throat by an attacker Monday as she worked at a Russian radio station "Echo of Moscow."

-Tatiana Felgengauer, who also works as Deputy Editor of Echo Moscow, was attacked at about 12:45 pm local time (5:45 a.m.
+Tatiana Felgengauer was attacked at about 12:45 pm local time (5:45 a.m.
 ET) after the suspect broke into the studios, the station said.

 The man was apprehended by security and handed over to police, it added.